 Motley Brews’ Downtown Brew Festival

 One of the area’s favorite fall festivals, it’s also one of the biggest beer-centric events in the region.
 Join more than 60 breweries and their 200+ beers on tap for one delicious tasting event.

-Getting In: Admission to the Downtown Brew Festival is separately ticketed and is not included with the Las Vegas Explorer Pass®.
+Getting In: Admission to the Downtown Brew Festival is separately ticketed and is not included with the Go Las Vegas Pass®.
 For more information about this event and to purchase tickets, please visit the event website.